Increase Productivity By Breaking Bad Habits

-Bottom line: Stress hijacks your attention when you’re trying to close a deal or make a great impression on a new contact.
+Bottom line: Stress hijacks your attention when trying to close a deal or make a great impression on a new contact.

-Similar to Navy Seals, you shoulder the weight of people depending on your performance, so let’s arm you with stress management tools that help you become the focused leader you’re meant to be.
+Like Navy Seals, you shoulder the weight of people depending on your performance, so let’s arm you with stress management tools that help you become the focused leader you’re meant to be.

 Action Step #5: Use “Box Breathing” to Increase Productivity